shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 12, 2019

+**Today's Progress**: Better session today.
+Put in the font awesome officially.
+I had roughly figured it out before so I could preview the layout with real images.
+Had most of it right except did not place them inside a container.
+SC suggested using the <p> tag.
+I think with the features icons I had them in a figure.
+In the social icons they were wrapped in an anchor tag.
+After some playing around I nested the <a> and <i> tags each inside a div.
+That way I was able to make a round circle background for each icon.
+Was forced to give exact width and height to use border radius and make the circles.
+Otherwise they accomodate the shape of each icon.
+**Thoughts** There was a way to layer 2 fontawesome icons but it looked messier than just formatting the parent div.
+  PS.
+Want to work on creative css soon!!

+### Day 11: January 11, 2019

+**Today's Progress**: Shorter day today.
+Did work on Unplugged - honestly forgot to write down what I did and now can't quite remember.
+I played with the map iframe because it didn't look quite right.
+Adjusted a few things.
+**Thoughts** There seems to be a weird lag when I load the page with the map embedded.
+Especially if I'm using the Dev tools, makes it really hard to scroll down and see the whole page.

 ### Day 10: January 10, 2019

 **Today's Progress**: Continued on Unplugged.
 Got all images (except icons) in and sized.
 Had to adjust many things for the media queries after changes were made to some images I had had as placeholders.